Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

 The ordinary \v{C}ech approach to deformation theory is done by solving for compatible gluings $\glue{k}_{\alpha\beta} : \bva{k}^*_{\alpha} \rightarrow \bva{k}^*_\beta$ and understanding the obstructions in doing so.
-In our situation, instead of gluing directly, we first take a dg resolution of the sheaf $\bva{k}^*_\alpha$, given as a sheaf of dgBV algebras $\polyv{k}^{*,*}_{\alpha}$ defined by the Thom-Whitney construction \cite{whitney2012geometric, dupont1976simplicial}.
-Then we solve for compatible gluings $\glue{k}_{\alpha\beta}: \polyv{k}^{*,*}_\alpha \rightarrow \polyv{k}^{*,*}_\beta$ which satisfy the cocycle condition and are compatible for different orders $k$.
-Morally speaking, this works because the local sheaves $\polyv{k}^{*,*}_{\alpha}$'s are more topological than the $\bva{k}^*_\alpha$'s.
-Now the upshot is that this gives rise to an {\em almost} dgBV algebra (meaning that the derivation is a differential only in the $0$-th order), instead of a genuine dgBV algebra, which is already sufficient for deducing unobstructedness.
+In our situation, instead of gluing directly, we first take a dg resolution of the sheaf $\bva{k}^*_\alpha$, given as a sheaf of dgBV algebras $\polyv{k}^{*,*}_{\alpha}$ determined by the Thom-Whitney construction \cite{whitney2012geometric, dupont1976simplicial}.
+Then we solve for gluing morphisms $\glue{k}_{\alpha\beta}: \polyv{k}^{*,*}_\alpha \rightarrow \polyv{k}^{*,*}_\beta$ which satisfy the cocycle condition and are compatible for different orders $k$.
+Morally speaking, this works because the local sheaves $\polyv{k}^{*,*}_{\alpha}$'s are ``softer'' than the $\bva{k}^*_\alpha$'s.\footnote{In the maximally degenerate case, the local thickenings do not glue (which was why Gross-Siebert \cite{gross2011real} needed consistent scattering diagrams to correct the gluings) but here we observe that the local BV algebras, after taking dg resolutions, do glue.} Now the upshot is that this gives rise to an {\em almost} dgBV algebra (meaning that the derivation is a differential only in the $0$-th order), instead of a genuine dgBV algebra, and it is sufficient for deducing unobstructedness.
 Our first main result is the following:

-\begin{theorem}[=Theorem \ref{lem:existence_compatible_gluing_data} + Proposition \ref{lem:homotopy_compatible_gluing_morphism} + Theorem \ref{thm:construction_of_differentials}] There exists an almost differential graded Batalin-Vilkovisky (abbrev. dgBV) algebra of polyvector fields\footnote{We are using the \v{C}ech approach but the operator is written as $\pdb$ because it plays the role of the Dolbeault operator in the differential-geometric approach, and similarly, we write $\polyv{}^{*,*}(X)$ because it plays the role of the complex of polyvector fields.}
+\begin{theorem}[=Theorem \ref{lem:existence_compatible_gluing_data} + Proposition \ref{lem:homotopy_compatible_gluing_morphism} + Theorem \ref{thm:construction_of_differentials}] There exists an almost differential graded Batalin-Vilkovisky (abbrev. dgBV) algebra of polyvector fields\footnote{We are using the Thom-Whitney resolution but the operator is written as $\pdb$ because it plays the role of the Dolbeault operator in the differential-geometric approach, and similarly, we write $\polyv{}^{*,*}(X)$ because it plays the role of the complex of polyvector fields.}